ymolists/website/src/routes/docs/languages/java.md

 Since we have installed the [Gitpod app](https://github.com/apps/gitpod-io) on that GitHub repository, Gitpod will prebuild any branch as soon as it starts.
 During a prebuild it will

-1.  start a container based on the docker image,
+1.  start a container based on the Docker image,
 2.  clone the repository and check out the respective branch,
 3.  run the `before` and `init` parts of every task,
 4.  capture the result and store it